Friday, January 3, 1969

 “Don’t Let Me Down“, “I’ve Got A Feeling” and “Two Of Us” would continue to be worked on, on January 6.
 “Sun King” would be brought back for one quick version on January 10, and then shelved for the time being.

-John introduced “Gimme Some Truth” to the band and they started rehearsing it.
+John introduced “Gimme Some Truth” to the band and they began rehearsing it.
 They would return to it on January 7.
 The song would ultimately be left aside by The Beatles, and John would release it on his 1971 solo album, “Imagine“.

 I was meeting with Paul [McCartney] and I said to him, “You know that John Lennon song ‘Gimme Some Truth’?”.
 He says, “Uh, the one on the Imagine album?
 Yeah, I know that one”.
 “Did you know that you actually co-wrote that with John?”
 He says, “What are you talking about?”